-Once the Certification and Provisional Applications are posted on the CES web interface, the application and approval process will be continuous; facilities seeking Certification and Provisional Certification will be allowed to submit their applications to NYSERDA at any time.
-NYSERDA's review process and the grant or denial of Statements of Qualification will also occur on a rolling basis.
+The application and approval process will be continuous; facilities seeking Operational Certification and Provisional Certification will be allowed to submit their applications to NYSERDA at any time.
+NYSERDA's review process and the grant or denial of SoQ's will also occur on a rolling basis.